Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Deriving Lieb--Schultz--Mattis (LSM) constraints

 In a ``modern'' point of view, the LSM theorem is a statement about \emph{anomalous texture cancellation condition} \cite{Else2020}: the anomaly carried by the microscopic degree of freedom (the ``anomalous texture'') must be cancelled by the anomaly of the macroscopic phase of the matter (or more precisely, the ``defect network'') to make the system anomaly-free.

 The traditional LSM theorem is the statement that: The ground state is noninvertible (i.e. has symmetry enriched topological order) if and only if the equivariant pushforward map

 has nontrivial image, i.e. $[\mu]$ is a genuine cocycle and not a coboundary.
-In words, $[\omega]\mapsto [0]$ means that the (anomaly of the) anomalous texture can be canceled by (the anomaly of some) invertible-substrate defect network, while $[\omega]\mapsto [\mu]\neq [0]$ means that the (anomaly of the) anomalous texture cannot be canceled by (the anomaly of any) invertible-substrate defect network, and hence the ground state has an anomaly (and hence is invertible/has topological order).
+In words, $[\omega]\mapsto [0]$ means that the anomaly of the anomalous texture can be canceled by an invertible-substrate defect network, while $[\omega]\mapsto [\mu]\neq [0]$ means that this cancellation is impossible.
+In the latter case a unique symmetric short-range-entangled ground state is forbidden; a symmetric gapped phase, if present, must be nontrivial, for example topologically ordered or otherwise anomalous.